-Brands that Volkswagen Owns
+10 Brands that Volkswagen Owns

 Audi became a part of Volkswagen in 1965.
 The car brand was under the Auto Union GmbH am arm of Daimler since the end of WWII.
-Audi was founded in 1909 and set standards of offering premium vehicles.
+Audi was founded in 1909 and set standards for offering premium vehicles.
 In the UK, the car manufacturers sell over 65 models.

 Bentley has been producing luxurious cars since 1919.
 It formed a partnership with Volkswagen in 1998.
-In 1997, Bentley offered its Rolls Royce model up for sale and BMW bid for it.
-Volkswagen out bid BMW and got most of the rights, with the exception of the Rolls Royce name and logo.
+In 1997, Bentley offered its Rolls Royce model up for sale, and BMW bid for it.
+Volkswagen outbid BMW and got most of the rights, with the exception of the Rolls Royce name and logo.
 Full ownership of Bentley was concluded in 2003 and Volkswagen started supplying cars under the Bentley name.

 Ferruccio Lamborghini founded the Italian company in 1963.
 He started it to offer competition to Ferrari.
 In the first year of production.
-The company grew rapidly, mostly due to its rear wheel drive Miura sports coupe.
+The company grew rapidly, mostly due to its rear-wheel-drive Miura sports coupe.
 After the worldwide financial shutdown in 1973, the company started experiencing difficulties and even filed for bankruptcy in 1978.

 By 1987 it had changed ownership several times before Chrysler took ownership.
 Volkswagen later took over the company in 1998 and placed it under Audi management.
 Since then, the unit has been producing a powerful V12 sports car.

 Ferdinand Porsche founded the company in 1931.
-Initially, the company did not manufacture cars and the first production car debuted in 1939.
+Initially, the company did not manufacture cars, and the first production car debuted in 1939.
 It used many components from the VW beetle.
 During WWII, Porsche was involved in the manufacture of military tanks.
-The popular Porsche 911 was released in 1989 and was the first four-wheel drive car to have a Tiptronic transmission.
+The popular Porsche 911 was released in 1989 and was the first four-wheel-drive car to have a Tiptronic transmission.

 SKODA is a Czech car manufacturing company that was started in 1985 by Laurin and Klement.
 It was briefly state-owned in 1925 and then later privatized in 1991.
 The automaker sells cars in over 100 countries.
-Volkswagen started showing an interest in the company in 1991 by purchasing a 30 per cent stake.
+Volkswagen started showing an interest in the company in 1991 by purchasing a 30 percent stake.

 Ducati is a motorcycle manufacturing company whose headquarters are in Bologna, Italy.
 Antonio Cavalieri started the company with his three sons in 1926.
-Initially, they started with the production of condensers, vacuum tubes and radio components.
+Initially, they started with the production of condensers, vacuum tubes, and radio components.

 The company survived the effects of world war 2.
 Volkswagen showed an interest in taking over the company in April 2012 when its Audi subsidiary announced that it would be buying the company for 1.2 billion dollars.
 The company is well known for its four-stroke motorcycles that are high performance.
 They have dominated the motorcycle industry for decades.

-The automobile maker traces its roots to 1758 when St. Antony produced ironworks.
+The automobile maker traced its roots to 1758 when St. Antony produced ironworks.
 It later merged with New forges and Good Hope to form Oberhausen.
-The GHH grew and even survived WWII but the allies opted to split the GHH group.
+The GHH grew and even survived WWII, but the allies opted to split the GHH group.
 During this time, the company ceased mining of iron and steel.
 Acquisition of Bussing helped the company to focus on commercial vehicles.
 The 1982 oil crisis pushed the company to a financial crisis.

-SCANIA speciality is commercial vehicles – trucks and buses.
+SCANIA’s specialty is commercial vehicles – trucks and buses.
 The company started its journey in 1911 in the province of Scania, Sweden.
 The company has production bases in over 10 African countries and many across Europe and Asia.
 The company is also listed in the NASDAQ in the USA.
 The company’s logo consists of the coat of arms of Scania and a griffin.
 The merger of SCANIA and Saab AB led to the creation of Saab-Scania AB.
 Later in 1995, it was split into truck and bus divisions.

-In 1999, there was an attempt by Volvo to take up the company but the European Union stifled it.
-In 2000, Volkswagen took over the rejected Volvo shares – 36.4 % and in 2008 it increased its stake to 70.93%.
+In 1999, there was an attempt by Volvo to take up the company, but the European Union stifled it.
+In 2000, Volkswagen took over the rejected Volvo shares – 36.4 %, and in 2008 it increased its stake to 70.93%.
 By 2015, Volkswagen took complete control of Scania pushing its shareholding to 100%.